leoleung-dev/lcwk-reports/documentations/overview.md

 ## Deployment
 - Built for Vercel with NeonDB as the backing database.
 - Uses Node runtime for API routes that generate Excel exports.

+## Codex agent guide
+- `AGENTS.md` documents Codex-specific conventions, including when to update docs and how to share schema add-ons after changes.